 Every new year, we promise to make big changes in our lives.
-Well this year, Tim Hagedorn, a Food and Trend Innovator in our Test Kitchen, has some different, more delicious options for your New Year’s resolutions.
+This year, Tim Hagedorn, a Food and Trend Innovator in our Test Kitchen, has some different options for your New Year’s resolutions.
 Here are some little bad habits he thinks we should all resolve to break this year, as well as some new, good habits to start.
 These little changes make a big difference in your daily meal prep.

 Tim Hagedorn, Pampered Chef Food & Trend Innovator.
 Tim worked at a number of Michelin-starred, fine-dining restaurants in Chicago before coming to Pampered Chef.
 He believes that cooking isn’t just about putting food on the table, but learning, exploring, and creating special memories that enrich people’s lives.